mobiletoly/kmposable/docs/guides.md

 - **DI/ViewModels** – combine `rememberNavFlow` with your DI container; no Android-specific dependencies required.
 - **Tracing** – feed `onTrace` into scripts to integrate with analytics or loggers.
+- **Side effects** – implement `EffectSource` or extend `EffectfulStatefulNode` when you need a one-off effects stream (analytics, toasts) separate from navigation outputs.

 For scripts specifically, see [NavFlow Scripts]({{ site.baseurl }}/guides/flowscripts/) and the [Cookbook]({{ site.baseurl }}/cookbook/).